nandwanatarun/EVA-DeepLearning/Readme.md

 Ok so RNN’s suffer from short-term memory, so how do we combat that?
 To mitigate short-term memory, two specialized recurrent neural networks were created.
 One called Long Short-Term Memory or LSTM’s for short.
 The other is Gated Recurrent Units or GRU’s.
 LSTM’s and GRU’s essentially function just like RNN’s, but they’re capable of learning long-term dependencies using mechanisms called “gates.”
 These gates are different tensor operations that can learn what information to add or remove to the hidden state.
 Because of this ability, short-term memory is less of an issue for them.

-Assignment:

-    Please go through these 4 cod files mentioned above "a lot" of times.
-    Please go through the content above as well, as we may have question from the content as well!
-We are expecting you to change things in these files and be ready with answers, like changing activation function, RNN units, etc!
-    You need to answer the questions in the quiz.
-There is only quiz and no assignment.
-From now on your assignment if your quiz and vice-versa.
-    Your quiz is time, so make sure that you have gone through the quiz, else you will not be able to finish the quiz on time.
-    All the best!